marcusk639/RecoveryConnect/web/README.md

-# Recovery Connect - Marketing Website
+# Homegroups - Marketing Website

-This is the marketing website for the Recovery Connect mobile app.
+This is the marketing website for the Homegroups mobile app.
 It's built with React and follows the AIDA (Awareness, Interest, Desire, Action) marketing funnel approach.

 ## Features